 Negotiating a settlement is faster and easier for all parties; the insurance company makes the case “go away” sooner, and you do not have to wait as long to get much-needed funds in your pocket.

 However, in a minority of cases, the insurance company refuses to offer fair compensation.
 Instead of settling for a lower amount, we can take your case to trial and seek a jury award instead.
 A courtroom trial may involve:

 - Scheduling court dates

 - Preparing and delivering oral arguments

 - Preparing witnesses to testify

 - Questioning all witnesses on the stand

 - Submitting evidence and other important paperwork

 After a car wreck in Shelby, you do not have to fight for financial compensation on your own.
-Contact a Farmer & Morris Law, PLLC team member by calling today for immediate help.
-Your complimentary case assessment awaits.
-Reach out to our Shelby, North Carolina office by calling (704) 482-1112.
+Contact Farmer & Morris Law, PLLC today for immediate help.
+We’re ready to start advocating for you now.